 I prefer replacing luxuries than cutting them.
 For example, cable is a luxury that I value a lot, I follow a lot of TV shows and do not think I would happy without it.
 However, there is a great alternative to cable that costs almost 10x less; Netflix.
 I get all the shows I want, without ads, for only $8/month.
 That is a great investment for me.
 You can find endless replacements like this for a fraction of the price, comment below your finds to share.

-I hope these 10 quick frugal tips will help you put money aside in your budget.
+I hope these 10 quick frugal tips will help you put money aside in your budget and, hopefully, increase your savings rate.
 Live Happily, Xyz.